davidbaunach/solarmonk/README.md

 ## SolarMonk

 Alice and Cheshire Cat stumble upon a monastery of Benedictine monks as they walk through a forest clearing.
-They do not know the way to the garden, but they are fascinated by its description, and plan to build their own one day.
+The monks do not know the way to the garden, but they are fascinated by its description, and plan to build their own one day.
 After a pleasant meal, Alice and Cheshire Cat continue on their way, and the monks continue their life of prayer and sustainable living.
 How long will they survive?

 Begin with:
 50 monks